Mozilla Firefox for browsing the web.

 These programs are free, and a nice quick way to get them is with the ninite.com website, where you can easily select the programs you want and it will help get them installed quickly.

-The following full-time positions are available:
+The following full-time position is available:

 Suitable candidates will be trained.
-Email resumes to firstname.lastname@example.org, or drop off your resume in person at our St. Paul downtown office.
+Email resumes to firstname.lastname@example.org, or drop off your resume in person at our St. Paul office.

 A common scam through emails is a phishing scam.
 Phishing is where someone sends you an email claiming to be from a business, asking you to reply with your username and password or other private or secure information.